MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 - **Provide users with a link to a custom help page**

-When more than one label policy is configured for a user, each with potentially different policy settings, the last policy setting is applied according to the order of the policies in the Microsoft 365 compliance center.
+When more than one label policy is configured for a user, each with potentially different policy settings, the last policy setting is applied according to the order of the policies in the Microsoft Purview compliance portal.
 For more information, see [Label policy priority (order matters)](/microsoft-365/compliance/sensitivity-labels#label-policy-priority-order-matters)

 Label policy advanced settings are applied using the same logic, using the last policy setting.